-Inset.
-Door styles sold in the Craftsman series of product are considered inset door styles.
-The cabinet door is actually set inside the front frame opening making the outer surface plane of the door flush with the cabinet front frame.
+For an inset door style, the cabinet door is actually set inside the front frame opening making the outer surface plane of the door flush with the cabinet front frame.
 Unique hinges are required to make inset styled doors operate.
 Our inset series of product features a 1/8" gap between the door outer edge and the inside edge of the front frame.
 Inset door styles result in a very strong Mission or Shaker style of kitchen.

 Listed below are some terms associated with cabinet finishes.